DanielBMarkham/Info-Ops/manuscript/chapter19.md

 We understand the dialectic and Structured Analysis, so we know that all of these ways of adding information to a team are counter-productive.
 We also realize that there are people outside the team that have important information to add.
 The team has to have some way of interacting with outside folks using the dialectic to hone their shared mental model of the world.

 You gotta add information.
+So in anything but a one-on-one situation, you gotta have some kind of meeting called "grooming", even if it's just 20 minutes every morning.
 There are just a few simple rules that have to be followed to do it well.
 But they all have to be followed.

 * Nobody but nobody adds information to a team's backlog aside from the team.
 People have to go through the team to make new information appear there
 * People who work physically near the team are the ones that can work with the team to add new information.
 If you aren't one of those people, you have to work through one of them.
-No "mailing it in" or using an online tool
+No "mailing it in" or using an online tool as some sort of project-manipulation device
 * When you want to add information, you show up at a set time and have a conversation with everybody in the team.
 If you have formal grooming sessions, a good time for this is at the beginning of those sessions
 * The team's job is to do the best it can to translate the universe you live in to the universe they live in.
 They may actually have to start modeling out your world, with Master Models and the rest of it, for it to make sense.
 (Remember, you should be able to do this quite quickly.
 Minutes, not hours.)
 * At the end of adding information, the team should be able to walk you through your world, how you came across this new information and why it's needed.
 They should know enough of your world to be able to change their model so that it meets the needs of your model